freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 If you have not already done so, boot the *Admin Workstation* into
    Tails using its designated USB drive.
-If you are using a version of Tails prior to 5.8, you will need to enable the unsafe browser on the "Welcome to Tails" screen under "Additional settings".

 #.
 Connect the *Admin Workstation* to the LAN[1] interface.
 You should see
    a popup notification in Tails that says "Connection Established".
 If you click